click2install/xumacoin/README.md

  14. Close your wallet and restart
  15. Open the debug console and type `masternode start-alias <address-name from #6>`
  16. Your node should now be running successfully.

 &nbsp;

+## Adding PC wallet configuration

+A script is provided to update your local Windows wallet for the default configuration.
+You will need to:
+ - Download the `xuma.conf.cmd` file to your wallets data directory
+ - Double click the downloaded file and follow the prompts
+ - This is best done before starting your wallet, if your wallet is already running, close it first then run the `cmd` file

+The script will add a `xuma.conf` default configuration in the folder in which the script is run.

+NOTE: this script is only intended to run on a Windows PC.

+&nbsp;